Information for Parents and Carers who are interested in Video Interaction Guidance

 VIG is a fast growing way of working with families.
 The principles and practice can be used with any relationships.
 There are VIG practitioners working across the UK using it with many different families in a wide range of different circumstances.
-Here is a link to a short animation which shows VIG in action.

 Where does VIG come from?

 VIG is a new and exciting way of working.
 The birthplace for VIG was the Netherlands and it was first brought to the UK in the mid 1990s-looking at the very subtle and natural ways that babies and their parents communicate was the starting point.
 When the Dutch researchers took films of families and looked for these ‘moments of vitality’ VIG was born!